mb0/xelf-old/DESIGN.md

 the resolution phase and may represent poly types by collecting candidates in the companion field list normally used by object types.

-Normal type references refer to a literal in scope and represent the type of that literal.
+Normal type references refer to any literal in scope and represent the type of that literal.
 Type references referring to type literals do use the underlying type and not the special typ type.

 Symbol Resolution
 -----------------